katerberg/st-lotus/README.md

 A static site to provide links to the St Lotus history and content

 # Requirements
-You will need `yarn` installed.
+You will need `npm` installed.

 # Starting

 Run the following to build the files in `./src`.
 This will watch the development files and automatically rebuild when needed.
 ```
-yarn start
+npm start
 ```

 To actually build the deployment package:

 ```
-yarn build
+npm run build
 ```